 What is baptism?

-Baptism is a sacrament.
-It’s a sign of God’s grace and love acting in our lives.
-Through baptism, a person becomes a member of the Church and commits themselves to a life of following Christ.
-Different Christian traditions have different baptismal practices, but every Christian baptism has two things in common.
-Water and the name of the Holy Trinity.
+Baptism is a sacrament: a sign of God’s grace and love in our lives.
+Though baptism, you become a member of God’s family, the Church, and commit yourself to a life of following Christ.

 Do I need to be a member of St. James’ to get baptized or have my child baptized?